pytask-dev/vscode-pytask/README.md

 3. Open the Extensions Tab
 4. Click on "Views and More Actions..." (the three dots in the upper right corner)
 5. Click "Install from VSIX"
-6. Using the debugger will change 'python.terminal.activateEnvironment' setting from the python extension

 ## Running the Extension
 Requires VS Code Python Extension and a python environment that can run pytask.